shen-shanshan/shen-shanshan.github.io/content/about/index.md

 ### 🎸 Guitars

 I love listening to guitar music especially fingerstyle songs and may do some recordings myself when I come across some beautiful songs.
-My guitars and gears used for recording are showed below, and there are also my albums that have been published so far.
+My guitars and gears used for recording are shown below, and there are also my albums that have been published so far.
 You can find my music at <b><a href="https://space.bilibili.com/14112152">bilibili</a></b> or <b><a href="https://music.163.com/#/artist?id=62054947">NetEase Cloud Music</a></b>.

 {{< timeline >}}